mahfuznow/hello_flutter/README.md

 dart create_feature.dart feature_name
 ```

+### Flutter App Security Measures

+See [Flutter App Security Measures](doc/security.md) for more information on securing your Flutter
+app.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.